Tsolaye91/Tsolaye91/README.md

 ## About Me 🚀

-I'm passionate **Technology, Coding,** with experience in **Data Science/Analytics, System Administration**.
+I'm passionate about **Technology, Coding,** with experience in **Data Science/Analytics, System Administration**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Machine Language & AI Architecture**
 - 🔭 Working on: **✈ 🛬 **